 While often collected for their beautiful skeletons, living Sand Dollars are an important part of marine ecosystems, and their shells should be left undisturbed on beaches to help preserve local populations.

-Sand dollars are burrowing sea urchins with flattened, disc-shaped bodies.
-They are usually found in shallow coastal waters with mild wave activity, on sandy or muddy seafloors.
-As members of the class Echinoidea and family Echinarachniidae, sand dollars are live marine animals with complex behaviours and biological traits.
+Sand dollars are burrowing sea urchins with flattened, disc-shaped bodies adapted for life on sandy seabeds.
+They are commonly found in shallow coastal waters with gentle wave action, where they remain partially buried in sand or mud.
+As members of the class Echinoidea and family Echinarachniidae, living sand dollars exhibit complex behaviours and specialised biological traits that support survival in dynamic marine environments.

-Globally, sand dollars inhabit temperate and tropical coastal waters.
-They burrow into sand, consuming microscopic organisms and contributing to marine ecosystem health.
+Globally, sand dollars inhabit temperate and tropical coastal waters, where they burrow into sediment and feed on microscopic organisms.
+Through this feeding activity, sand dollars contribute to sediment turnover and overall marine ecosystem health.

-Sand dollars are easily recognised due to their unique body structure and patterns.
-They have a rigid, smooth exoskeleton called a test, typically light in colour, often covered with velvety spines.
+Sand dollars are easily identified by their unique body structure and surface patterns.
+They possess a rigid, smooth exoskeleton known as a test, which is typically light grey, brown, or greenish in colour and often covered with fine, velvety spines when alive.

-• The form allows efficient burrowing for feeding and protection from predators.
+- This body form allows efficient burrowing, aiding feeding efficiency and protection from strong currents and predators.

-• Velvety spines help with movement, burrowing, and food collection.
+- Fine, velvety spines assist with movement, burrowing, and collecting food particles from sand.

-• Spines act as a defence mechanism, deterring predators such as fish and birds.
+- Spines also serve as a defensive adaptation, reducing vulnerability to predators such as fish and seabirds.

 Star Pattern